 After this period, there’ll usually be less mucus.
 It generally looks cloudy and feels sticky before gradually disappearing.

-Those days (which average between days 11 and 14) are said to be your “safer” days for P-in-V sex without a barrier method or other form of contraception.
+Those days are said to be your “safer” days for P-in-V sex without a barrier method or other form of contraception.

 But when your period starts, make sure you use a secondary method of contraception since you won’t be able to see what your mucus looks like.